shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 “Spices it is then.
 She was a sweet girl.”
 He took a pig carcass off a hook and laid it on a counter.
 He took his knife and carved a few slices off the side.
 “I’m sure the wolves won’t mind a few missing slices.”
 He took the slices to his ranch house, where he put them on a pan and lit a fire in the living room fireplace.

 “That’s smelling good.”
-Zajar salvated to the point of drooling.
+Zajar salivated to the point of drooling.

 “So, about the pigs.
 Did you see who kidnapped them?”